Cherry blossoms in Tokyo: Best spots and festivals

 Sumida Park – by Yoshikazu TAKADA used under CC (CC BY 2.0)

-The park is located on the picturesque Sumida River and sits between the Azumabashi and Sakurabashi bridges.
-It has been a popular spot for cherry blossom viewing ever since the Edo Period (1603-1868) though nowadays you also can enjoy a sensational view of the capital’s skyline.
+It has been a popular spot for cherry blossom viewing ever since the Edo Period (1603-1868).
+However, nowadays you also can enjoy a sensational view of the capital’s skyline, including the Tokyo Skytree.

 • Opening times and prices: The park is open 24/7 and access is free.
 Boats are available for river trips along the Sumida for a fee.